 Note: For In-Front and Behind mode IVRs, if the Router does not respond prior to the timeout, this message results in RouteResponse (RouteType=Default).
-(See "RouteResponse" on page 76 for details.)
+(See "RouteResponse" for details.)
 For IVRs in Network mode, a Router timeout results in EndCall (EndCause=Timeout).
-(See "EndCall" on page 77 for details.
+(See "EndCall" on page 75 for details.
 This Network mode behavior provides compatibility with the GenSpec XML NTS.)